adrianwedd/Agentic-Index/docs/ONBOARDING.md

 For a full environment setup—including every package needed for the test suite—source `scripts/setup-env.sh`.
-The script installs the contents of `dev-requirements.txt` and ensures `pytest` can run without missing modules.
+The script installs the contents of `dev-requirements.lock` and ensures `pytest` can run without missing modules.

 ## Pre-commit Hooks
 Activate hooks so formatting and lint checks run before each commit.
 The hooks